platformsh/platformsh-docs/src/languages/php.md

 {%- endcodetabs %}

+## Runtime configuration

+It is possible to change the PHP-FPM runtime configuration via the `runtime` block on your `.platform.app.yaml`.
+The PHP-FPM options below are configurable:

+* `request_terminate_timeout` - The timeout for serving a single request after which the PHP-FPM worker process will be killed.
+This option should be used when the `max_execution_time` ini option does not stop script execution for some reason.

+    ```yaml
+    runtime:
+        request_terminate_timeout: 300
+    ```

 ## Project templates

 A number of project templates for major PHP applications are available on GitHub.
 Not all of them are proactively maintained but all can be used as a starting point or reference for building your own website or web application.